Advanced GI Endoscopy Workshop

 This two day workshop is designed for Consultants and Trainees who have demonstrated competence in diagnostic endoscopy and wish to expand their skills to incorporate more advanced endoscopic techniques using the latest technologies.

-Suitable for: Trainees and Consultants in Gastroenterology and Endoscopy.
+Suitable for: Trainees and Consultants in Gastroenterology and Endoscopy and General Surgeons with Conjoint Committee Certification for endoscopic procedures.

 Dates